loreanvictor/rxdeep/docs/md/index.md

 ## Extensibility

-Each `State` is an [`Observable`](https://rxjs.dev/guide/observable) and an [`Observer`](https://rxjs.dev/guide/observer) at the same time, providing great inter-operability with [RxJS](https://rxjs.dev), its strong operators, and any tool working with observables.
+An **RxDeep** `State` is an [RxJS](https://rxjs.dev) [`Observable`](https://rxjs.dev/guide/observable) and an [`Observer`](https://rxjs.dev/guide/observer), providing great interoperability with lots of existing tools.

-Additionally, each `State` is tied to the rest of the state tree via a downstream (`Observable<Change>`), from which the state receives changes from higher-up in the tree, and an upstream (`Observer<Change>`), to which the state reports changes occuring to it.
-The upstream and the downstream can be ANY observable/observer pair.
-This, for example, means you can easily create state trees distributed across a network, states trees remaining in sync with some REST API, etc.
+Additionally, each state basically relies on a downstream observable and an upstream observer for keeping track of changes and keeping data in sync.
+By providing custom downstream / upstreams, you can greatly extend **RxDeep** for use in any particular use case (for example you can easily distribute state-trees across a network).

+> :Buttons
+> > :Button url=/docs/state#under-the-hood, label=Learn More

 <br>